iEngage/csharp-sdk/docs/NotificationApi.md

 Create custom notification

 This service allows a user to create a notification.
 The following fields(key:value) are required to be present in the Notification JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. title </br>2. body </br>3. extraData </br>4. roleName OR toUser: { emailId }
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API. **Required fields**  1. title  2. body  3. extraData  4. roleName OR toUser: { emailId }

 ### Example
 ```csharp